What is a Mitra?

-Usually the mitra ceremony takes place in the context of the Sevenfold Puja at one of the main festival days that we celebrate during the year.
-The Chairperson or mitra convenor of the Centre traditionally conducts it.
+Usually the Mitra ceremony takes place in the context of the Sevenfold Puja at one of the main festival days that we celebrate during the year.
+The Chairperson or Mitra Convenor of the Centre traditionally conducts it.
 The brief ceremony is a simple affair but deeply meaningful.

-Is there a relationship between becoming a mitra and asking for ordination?
-Becoming a mitra is usually the first step someone takes towards strengthening his or her connection with the Triratna Buddhist Community.
+Becoming a Mitra is usually the first step someone takes towards strengthening his or her connection with the Triratna Buddhist Community.
 As one’s practice and friendships deepen over time, the desire to ask for ordination into the Triratna Buddhist Order may arise.

-What happens if I no longer want to be involved or be a mitra?
+What happens if I no longer want to be involved or be a Mitra?

-Hopefully this brief description has helped you to have a greater understanding of what it means to become a mitra.
+Hopefully this brief description has helped you to have a greater understanding of what it means to become a Mitra.
 If you would like to discuss this further or to clarify something, please feel free to speak with any of the Order Members you know.